Lifecycle of a Payment

-Let's walk through a scenario where a sender, Bob, wants to send a receiver, Alice, some mina.
+This scenario walks through a scenario where a sender, Bob, wants to send some MINA to a receiver, Alice.

 transaction pool, which is an in-memory store of all the transactions that peer has heard on the network.

-Step 2: Producing a Block - Bob’s payment gets put in a todo list
+Step 2: To produce a block, Bob's payment gets put in a todo list

 A block producer node is chosen on the network for a given time slot.
 The currently active producer choses in-flight payments based on payment fees and places them in a list to be processed called a transition block.
 Block producers earn mina for building these blocks.
 The producer generates a SNARK defining the structure of the transition block as compared to the previous block (but not yet verifying these new payments).
 The producer transmits this new information for SNARK workers to process.

-Step 3: Transaction SNARK Proving - Bob’s payment gets SNARK-signed
+Step 3: To prove a SNARK transaction, Bob's payment gets SNARK-signed

-Step 4: Payment Verification - Alice and Bob’s accounts show the result of the transfer
+Step 4: To verify a payment, Alice and Bob's accounts show the result of the transfer

-Once the whole block has been proven, the block producer will send out a confirmation of the transition block.
+After the whole block has been proven, the block producer sends out a confirmation of the transition block.
 Then member nodes on the network apply the changes to their local account balances to reflect these changes.

-Step 5: Payment Confidence Level - Alice is confident the transfer is complete
+Step 5: To achieve a payment confidence level, Alice is confident the transfer is complete

 With each subsequent block, a recipient has a higher degree of confidence that the payment is actually complete and that the network has consensus about that block.
 However, like in most blockchains, payments are said to be confirmed after a certain number of blocks, also known as transaction finality.